top of page

 and to make their own choices.

-What is rarely understood is three conditions must exist for there to be agency.
-These conditions apply equally to individuals as well as to entire societies.
+What's rarely understood are the three conditions that must exist for there to be agency.
+These conditions apply equally to individuals as well as to entire societies:

 1. There must be choices.